PipedreamHQ/pipedream/docs/docs/connected-accounts/README.md

 ## Access Control

 **All new connected accounts are private** and can only be used by the user who added it.
-- Note that this is a change in behavior as of September 2023
+- Note that this is a change in behavior as of August 2023
 - All accounts connected before then were accessible to all workspace members